A Play Therapist will use a child’s play for more than just play

 Play therapy is useful for helping to strengthen bonds between children, their siblings and their parents, resolve traumatic events, including abuse and domestic violence, and an effective way to process through strong emotions, such as anxiety and depression.
 Benefits include social-emotional competency, problem solving ability, developing coping skills and increasing self-esteem and self-concept.
 Some modalities that might be use include various games and fun toys, sand tray and expressive art therapy.
 Play therapy is not just for children, it has been proven effective for teens and adults, as well!

-If your child or teen is experiencing any emotions or behaviors that you do not understand, or do not know how to handle, please do not hesitate to contact us to schedule an initial consultation with a Play Therapist.
+If your child or teen is experiencing any emotions or behaviors that you do not understand, or do not know how to handle, please do not hesitate to contact us to schedule an initial consultation with one of our Play Therapists.
+Appointment availability in the Northland Location and Lenexa Location.